In 2001, I was diagnosed with stage III colon cancer. I had just turned 17.

 I’ve ignored it, downplayed it, shared it, been empowered by it and lived in fear of it.

 I’ve hit just about every physical, emotional, mental and spiritual issue that can come with cancer … and particularly as a young adult.

-But I will say through it all, I’ve been blessed with the faith to get me through.
+But through it all, I’ve been blessed with a strong faith in God I credit to getting me through.